 Bone abnormalities in the hands include malformed or absent thumbs, an extra thumb, or a thumb that looks like a finger.
 Partial or complete absence of bones in the forearm is also common.
 Together, these hand and arm abnormalities are called radial ray malformations.

-People with the combination of Duane anomaly and radial ray malformations may have a variety of other signs and symptoms.
-These features include unusually shaped ears, hearing loss, heart and kidney defects, a distinctive facial appearance, an inward- and downward-turning foot (a clubfoot), and fused spinal bones (vertebrae).
+People with DRRS may have a variety of other signs and symptoms including unusually shaped ears, hearing loss, heart and kidney defects, a distinctive facial appearance, an inward- and downward-turning foot (a clubfoot), and fused spinal bones (vertebrae).